 Yes.
 Botox® Cosmetic treatment is considered medically necessary when used to treat blepharospasms around the eye area.
 We do need documentation that you have been experiencing them for a while and that other limited treatment options haven’t worked for you.
 You will also want to check with your insurance to find out if this procedure will require prior authorization and also how it would be covered.

 An optometrist performs eye exams, diagnostic testing and primary eye care treatments.
 When they suspect medical conditions that require more advanced testing and treatment such as glaucoma or cataracts, they refer to an ophthalmologist who can further diagnose and treat surgically, if necessary.

 Yes.
 We have a number of optometrists who routinely refer cataract patients to us for surgery and we then send those patients back to the referring optometrist for post-operative care.

-Find out about all our cosmetic services and products.
-We carry Botox® Cosmetic®, Juvederm® XC and Juvederm Voluma™ XC dermal fillers, SkinMedica®, a medical grade skincare line whose products are scientifically formulated and clinically tested and Latisse® which grows your eyelashes longer, fuller and darker.
+We carry Botox® Cosmetic, SkinMedica®, a medical-grade skincare line whose products are scientifically formulated and clinically tested and Latisse® which helps your eyelashes grow longer, fuller and darker.